-EarthEcho International invites teachers in the United States, United Kingdom, and Australia to join us for a virtual continuing professional development experience as we dive into An Ocean of Opportunity!
+EarthEcho International invites teachers in the United States and the United Kingdom to join us for a virtual continuing professional learning experience as we dive into An Ocean of Opportunity!
 Through this EarthEcho Academy professional development offering, teachers will better understand and be equipped with ready-to-use materials to instruct about the “blue” economy, ocean exploration, the ocean as a source of renewable energy and innovation, and ocean-based solutions to climate change.

 During the course, participating teachers will learn together as a community, both with self-paced, asynchronous assignments and with scheduled, synchronous Zoom sessions to come together for reflection.
 Participation in the four-week virtual course results in: